What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Thursday 20th February: Spectros

-Set within the Liberdade neighbourhood of São Paulo, this sequence follows a bunch of youngsters as they face off in opposition to an evil drive bringing vengeful spirits again from the lifeless… Watch on Netflix
+Set within the Liberdade neighbourhood of São Paulo, this sequence follows a bunch of youngsters as they face off towards an evil power bringing vengeful spirits again from the lifeless… Watch on Netflix

 Wednesday 19th February: Love Is Blind

-This high-concept courting present sees a bunch of singletons couple up and get engaged earlier than they know what their associate truly appears like.
-Once they lastly meet in individual, their newfound relationship is put to the last word take a look at.
+This high-concept relationship present sees a bunch of singletons couple up and get engaged earlier than they know what their accomplice truly seems to be like.
+After they lastly meet in particular person, their newfound relationship is put to the last word take a look at.
 Watch on Netflix

 The first a part of the ultimate season of Netflix’s Spanish interval drama set in a 1920s telecommunications firm.
 Watch on Netflix